-You must not eat or drink anything 6 hours prior to the time of surgery.
+Your child must not eat or drink anything 6 hour prior to their time of surgery.
 This includes even water, candy, or chewing gum.
 Anything in the stomach increases the chances of an anesthetic complication.
-Smokers should make every effort to stop smoking, or at least reduce the number of cigarettes.
-This will help to improve the healing process and to reduce postoperative coughing and bleeding.

-If you are sick or have a fever the day before surgery, call the office.
-If you wake up sick the day of surgery, still proceed to the surgical facility as planned.
+If your child is sick or has a fever the day before surgery, call the office.
+If your child awakens ill the day of surgery, still proceed to the surgical facility as planned.
 Your doctor will decide if it's safe to proceed with surgery.
+However, if your child has chickenpox, do not bring your child to the office or to the surgical facility.